Ethereum 2.0 Phases

 ETH2: The New Ether

-Phase 0 will introduce ETH2 which will be a new asset for stakers (validators) to be used on Beacon Chain.
+Phase 0 will introduce ETH2 which will be a new asset for stakers (validators) to be used on the Beacon Chain.
 It will be created by two methods:

 - As a reward for validating the Beacon Chain (and shards after Phase 1).

-- Purchasing it for 1 ETH by any ETH1.X user via an registration contract.
-The contract refers to it as deposit.
+- Purchasing it for 1 ETH by any ETH1.X user via a registration contract.
+The contract refers to it as a deposit.

 There is currently no way to withdraw ETH2 from the beacon chain in Phase 0.
 Once deposited in the ETH1.x validator registration contract, the ETH1 is effectively burned.
 Beacon Chain validators watch this contract and submit deposit information to the Beacon Chain, which then issues ETH2 to the depositors.

 Lastly, the Beacon Chain will generate good quality (distributed, verifiable, unpredictable, and (reasonably) unbiasable) randomness for the rest of the system.
 It will use RANDAO which is simply a way to combine contributions (individual random numbers) provided by many participants into a single output number.